Russell Street, Melbourne

-Russell Street is a main street and thoroughfare in the central business district of Melbourne, Victoria, Australia.
+Russell Street is a main street and thoroughfare in the Melbourne central business district, Victoria, Australia.
 It runs roughly north-south and was laid out as a core feature of the Hoddle Grid in 1837.

 Russell Street is named after John Russell, British Home Secretary and leader of the House of Commons in Lord Melbourne's cabinet.
 Russell himself was also a future Prime Minister of the United Kingdom.

 Geography

 Russell Street runs roughly north-south and is located one block east of the city's central thoroughfare of Swanston Street.

 At its southern end, the street intersects with Flinders Street and Federation Square, while at its northern end it becomes Lygon Street, the main street of Melbourne's Little Italy.

 Notable buildings

+Present

 Russell Street is lined with established trees and is the home of numerous public amenities and buildings.
 Noteworthy structures include: